Manikya1203/-E-Commerce-Sales-Analysis-Dashboard/README.md

 ## 🌐 Overview

 This dashboard provides a **360° view of e-commerce sales performance**, designed to help business analysts, managers, and stakeholders make data-driven decisions.
-It covers everything from high-level KPI tracking to granular category-level profit analysis and AI-generated strategic recommendations.
+It covers everything from high-level KPI tracking to granular category-level profit analysis and  strategic recommendations.

 > 🎯 **Goal:** Turn raw sales data into clear, actionable intelligence — from total revenue down to which products are silently eating your margin.